tiby312/dinotree_alg/doc_references/testing.md

 As n grows, if we keep adding bots to the same enclosed space, then they will overlap more.
 What we want to test is what happens as n grows, and density stays roughly the same.
 I tried to come up with a formula to calculate the dimensions needed for given desntiy and number of bots, with a random distribution, but couldnt come up with it.
-If some one could help that would be great.
-Instead, I used a simple spiral.
+Instead, I used a simple Archimedean spiral.
 It grows from the center, adding bots as it goes.
+This allows us to grow the size of the problem without effecting the density/distribution.

 # Testing correctness